Last Updated on June 29, 2022 by Angela Vaz

 How do you write your personal goals?

-Before you start galloping away thinking of cool goals to write down, take some quiet time to actually visualise your dream life.
+Before you start galloping away thinking of cool goals to write down, take some quiet time to actually visualize your dream life.

 These questions will help you figure out what you really want from life.